Kidney Problems in Cats: Symptoms, Causes, and Treatment

 1. Polycystic Kidney Disease

 PKD is an inherited kidney problem that causes fluid-filled cysts to develop in the kidneys.
-As these cysts grow over time, they can impair kidney function and hinder their filtering process.
-PKD is typically hard to detect in a cat’s early years, with signs showing later in adult life.
-This kidney condition is common in Persian and Himalayan cats.
+As these cysts grow over time, they can impair kidney function and hinder the filtering process.

 • Increased thirst and urination